decred/dcrwallet/rpc/documentation/api.md

   - `bool is_abstain`: Whether the choice describes to abstain from the vote.

-  - `bool is_no`: Whether the choice describes to vote against all changes and keep the current consensus rules (if the vote is for a concensus change).
+  - `bool is_no`: Whether the choice describes to vote against all changes and keep the current consensus rules (if the vote is for a consensus change).

 **ExpectedErrors:** None